Troll cross: Name

 The lead "troll" in the name does not inherently refer to trolls in their modern sense, but rather esoteric or black magic.
 Compare trollkarl (lit. 'troll man', "magician"), trolleri, trolldom, trollkonst, etc (lit. 'trollery', 'troll art', "magic, sorcery, witchcraft"), trolla ("to execute magic").

 If the name is old, it could stem from the older sense of troll, meaning something akin to "supernatural malevolent creature", which was used to describe anything fitting the description, including giants, ghosts and devils.

 Use

 Troll crosses mainly stem from middle Sweden, primarily Uppland, being used up until the early 20th century.
 They belong to an old superstitious belief system and folklore, common in rural parts of the country before modern times.

-While the cross-symbol is likely Christian in nature, the practice of decorating objects with symbols for supernatural protection purposes and thereof likely stem from pagan roots, based on various other similar finds and surviving practices which can be linked with descriptions found in Icelandic Sagas, such as horse heads.
+While the cross-symbol is likely Christian in nature, the practice of decorating objects with symbols for supernatural protection purposes and thereof likely stems from pagan roots, based on various other similar finds and surviving practices which can be linked with descriptions found in Icelandic Sagas, such as horse heads.

 Similar practices are also known from medieval buildings in Norway.